ceshine/ceshine-hugo/content/post/2026/20260211-hacker-news-reader/index.md

 ## AI Use Disclosure

-I rely heavily on the Codex CLI (GPT-5.2 Codex) to create Mermaid diagrams consistent with the codebase.
+I rely heavily on the Codex CLI (GPT-5.2-Codex) to create Mermaid diagrams consistent with the codebase.
 I also used AI tools to revise the rest of the post, primarily for grammar and word choice.
 However, I wrote most of the content myself; it was not generated using prompts.

 I developed the Hacker News reader mainly with assistance from the Gemini CLI (3 Pro Preview and 3 Flash Preview), occasionally using Codex CLI and OpenCode.